 Should They Use it That Night?

-This depends on what you give them and what they have planned for the evening, for the most part, no. It's a gift just for them, so they should use it at their leisure.
+It depends on what you give them and what they have planned for the evening, but for the most part, no. It's a gift just for them and should be used at their leisure.

 Should I Get a Thank You Note for My Hostess Gift?

 Your gift to the hostess is a thank you gift.
 No one's interested in a game of tag.
-You won't receive a formal note in the mail, however, they may love it and want to acknowledge it in a text or the next time they call you.
+You won't receive a formal note in the mail.
+They may love it and decide to acknowledge your gift in a text or the next time they call you.
 You're best off not expecting one at all.